skullzarmy/digital-business-cards/README.md

 ## Attributes

 -   `name`: The name to display on the card.
 -   `email`: The email address.
-Builds mailto link.
+Builds `mailto` link.
 -   `phone`: The phone number.
-Builds tel link.
+Builds `tel` link.
 -   `website`: The website URL.
-Builds standard href link.
+Builds standard `href` link.
 -   `address`: The physical address.
 Builds link to Google Maps.
+-   `socialMedia`: A JSON string containing key-value pairs for social media platforms and their URLs.
+Supports a predefined set of platforms.
 -   `theme`: The theme of the card (light or dark).
 -   `fontVariant`: The font variant (sans, serif, handwritten, gothic).
--   `imageSrc`: The source for the profile image (supports Base64).
+-   `imageSrc`: The source for the profile image (supports Base64 and image URLs).
 -   `imageShape`: The shape of the image (circle or square).

-## Themes and Font Variants
+## Theming

 ### Themes